-- (A) All cannabis plants grown for medical use shall have a unique identifier tag affixed to the base of the plant.
+(A) All cannabis plants grown for medical use shall have a unique identifier tag affixed to the base of the plant.
 A Track and Trace (T&T) system will be used by the County of Mendocino to track the production of cannabis for medical use and all permitted cultivators will be required to either use that system or use another approved system that will upload identical information to the County's system.
+The cultivator's monthly cost to participate in the county's Track and Trace program will be the responsibility of the cultivator and any lapse in payment of monthly charges or failure to maintain accurate data entry into the system will constitute a violation of the conditions of the permit.
 The unique ID tags will be generated by the T&T system for the cultivator's use.
-It is the responsibility of the permittee to affix each tag and maintain them in a readable state for movement tracking, data entry and compliance inspections.
-The permittee must then provide the appropriate data into the T&T system that accurately reflects the particulars and activities related to each plant, including, but not limited to, movement, harvest dates, harvest data, and destruction. - (B) Qualified patients or primary caregivers that qualify for the permit exemption found in Section 10A.17.030(D) are not required to participate in the T & T system.
+It is the responsibility of the permittee to obtain and affix each tag and maintain them in a readable state for movement tracking, data entry and compliance inspections.
+The permittee must then provide the appropriate data into the T&T system that accurately reflects the particulars and activities related to each plant, including, but not limited to, movement, harvest dates, harvest data, and destruction.

+Qualified patients or primary caregivers that qualify for the permit exemption found in Section 10A.17.030(D) are not required to participate in the T & T system.
 However, to assist in the enforcement of this Chapter and to avoid unnecessary confiscation and destruction of medical cannabis plants, qualified patients or primary caregivers may purchase "zip-ties" from the Mendocino County Sheriff's Office.
 For patients and caregivers that wish to purchase "zipties", the Agricultural Commissioner's Office shall provide an embossed copy of their registration which can be used to obtain the ties.
-These "zip-ties" should be securely attached to the base of individual flowering cannabis plants.
-All applicants for "zip-ties" must present to the Agricultural Commissioner's Office a State-issued medical cannabis identification card or a valid medical recommendation, or those of the up to two (2) patients they are caregiving for.
+These "zip-ties" should be securely attached to the base of individual flowering cannabis plants. applicants for "zip-ties" must present to the Agricultural Commissioner's Office a State issued medical cannabis identification card or a valid medical recommendation, or those of the up to two (2) patients they are caregiving for.
 The fee for the "zip-ties" shall be set by the Mendocino County Board of Supervisors in accordance with all applicable laws and regulations and the Master Fee Policy.
-Any zip-tie fees may be discounted by fifty (50) percent for Medi-Cal, SSI, and CMSP recipients, and equivalent income-qualified veterans.
+Any zip tie fees may be discounted by fifty (50) percent for Medi-Cal, SSI, and CMSP recipients, and equivalent income qualified veterans.

-Section 10A.17.060 - Medical Marijuana Collectives
+Section 10A.17.0650 - Medical Marijuana Collectives